Spectrum of p-adic linear differential equations I: The shape of the spectrum: Spectrum of a differential module with regular singularities

-\subparagraph{\bf The case of positive residue characteristic} Assume that $\crk=p>0$.
+Hence we obtain the result. \end{proof} \paragraph{The case of positive residue characteristic} Assume that $\crk=p>0$.
 We observe from Theorem~\ref{sec:spectr-regul-sing-2} that, although the spectrum is roughly different from the constant case studied in \cite{Cons}, it satisfies analogous continuity properties.

 \begin{Theo} Let $(\F,\nabla)$ be a differential equation over $\Ak\setminus k$ with regular singularities.
 Let $x\in \Ak\setminus k$.
 We set:

 Let $y\in [x,\infty)$, then we have: \begin{itemize} \item the restriction of $\Psi$ to $[x,y]$ is continuous at $y$, \item the map $\Psi$ is continuous at $y$ if and only if $y$ is of type (3) or of the form $x_{0,R}$. \end{itemize} \end{Theo}